MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

   - Windows Server 2008 R2 SP1<sup>*</sup>

-  <sup>\*</sup> For older versions of Windows, you need to install the Microsoft.NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
+  <sup>\*</sup> Windows 7 Service Pack 1 (SP1) and Windows Server 2008 R2 SP1 have reached end of life and are only supported when running in Azure virtual machines.
+To use these versions of Windows with Exchange Online PowerShell V2, you must install the Microsoft .NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Installing the .NET Framework](https://go.microsoft.com/fwlink/p/?LinkId=257868), [Windows Management Framework 3.0](https://go.microsoft.com/fwlink/p/?LinkId=272757), [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/p/?LinkId=391344), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

 - Windows Remote Management (WinRM) on your computer needs to allow Basic authentication (it's enabled by default).
 To verify that Basic authentication is enabled, run this command **in a Command Prompt**: